 ●Basics topics (see "Patient education: Early menopause (primary ovarian insufficiency) (The Basics)")

 ●Beyond the Basics topics (see "Patient education: Early menopause (primary ovarian insufficiency) (Beyond the Basics)")

 SUMMARY AND RECOMMENDATIONS

 ●The management of women with spontaneous primary ovarian insufficiency (POI) begins with informing the patient of the diagnosis in a sensitive and caring manner, providing accurate information about the diagnosis, and referring women with the condition to appropriate resources for emotional support.
-Young women with this disorder are unprepared for the diagnosis and, unfortunately, most are dissatisfied with the manner in which their healthcare providers delivered the information.
-(See 'Informing the patient of the diagnosis' above and 'Emotional health/psychosocial support' above.)
+Young women with this disorder are unprepared for the diagnosis, and unfortunately, most are dissatisfied with the manner in which their health care providers delivered the information.
+(See 'Informing the patient of the diagnosis' above and 'Emotional health' above.)

 ACKNOWLEDGMENTS — The editorial staff at UpToDate would like to acknowledge Lawrence M Nelson, MD, and Karim Calis, PharmD, MPH, FASHP, FCCP, who contributed to an earlier version of this topic review.